Skip to content

 • Drain soaked rice in a colander and rinse with cold water.
 Set aside.

 • Once it reaches a boil, immediately reduce to simmer.
 Cover tightly and cook 45 minutes.
 Turn heat off and let it sit for at least 10 minutes, covered.
-Do not peak!
+Do not open lid to peek!

 • Carefully stir cooked sticky rice, from bottom to top throughout.
 Cover and let stand another 10 minutes before serving.